yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 + Research
   + governmental and heritage collections will be used in new ways in humanities and social science research when new users with expertise in their respective disciplines approach them collaboratively, through programming.
 Moreover, the platform will foster new inter-disciplinary collaborations, which further enrich these collections and make them more accessible and interesting for education.
-  + ...
+  + Embedded researchers will explore the possibilities the integration of online collaboration tools into a living lab

 + Commercial ends
   + promoting the platform at developer conferences will draw companies to the platform to scout for talent, find new ideas for applications and new solutions to problems, new collaborations with and projects for institutions
-  + ...
+  + direct involvement of private partners in student projects will advance the above mentioned processes

 + investment
-  + collaboartion between students and researchers will result in programs that point to the needs of humanities research and the needs of knowledge institutions to make collections accessible and presentabel.
+  + these collaborations between students and researchers will result in programs that point to the needs of humanities research and the needs of knowledge institutions to make collections accessible and presentable.
 These perspectives can be commercialized and lead to collaborations between universities and businesses.

 + society
-  + citizens that know how to apply and shape digital tools can generate new perspectives on policy and decision making processes from open data sets and provide citizen with political agency
+  + citizens that know how to apply and shape digital tools gain new insights on policy and decision making processes from open data sets and provide citizen with political agency
   + software applications can solve problems of municipalities in a cost effective and citizen involving way

 + policy making
   + this project provides policy makers with a different way for looking at, measuring and improving inclusion.
-  + ...

 + education
   + the "online first" approach we are developing results in new types of humanities courses that give learners and researchers different perspectives on their materials of study.